Avalanche extend point streak to 15 games, beat Wild 5-4

 Gabriel Landeskog also scored, and Philipp Grubauer stopped 21 shots for his fourth straight win.
 At 12-0-1 in his last 13 outings, Grubauer set a franchise record for the longest stretch with a point by a goaltender.
 Patrick Roy (Oct.
 23-Nov.
 22, 1996) and Peter Budaj (Feb.
 24-March 23, 2007) held the previous record.

 Ryan Hartman had a goal and two assists for Minnesota, which had won 11 straight at Xcel Energy Center since losing 5-1 to Colorado Jan.
-30. Nick Bjustad and Marcus Johannsson scored in the third period as the Wild tried to rally, and Kevin Fiala scored on a power-play with 35 seconds left, but Minnesota couldn’t get the equalizer.
+30. Nick Bjugstad and Marcus Johansson scored in the third period as the Wild tried to rally, and Kevin Fiala scored on a power-play with 35 seconds left, but Minnesota couldn’t get the equalizer.

 MacKinnon, who has four goals and six assists in his past six games, scored on a breakaway 18 seconds into a dominant middle period, converting a perfect stretch pass from Samuel Girard.
 Burakovsky buried a rebound of Girard’s shot that Cam Talbot couldn’t hold onto 71 seconds later.